 COOKING COURSES.
 Learn about the Cooking Courses to be held in our hotel/villa this fall 2011 based on RICK STEIN recipes.

-Subject to adverse weather conditions, the swimming pool will be open from June to 30th September, 2011
+Subject to adverse weather conditions, the swimming pool will be open from June 1st to 30th of September.

 English-speaking representative on hand to answer any questions.